-Patient and public involvement (PPI) is when researchers work with members of the public, patients, service users and/or carers in all or any part(s) of the research process.
-PPI could potentially enhance recruitment and retention in clinical trials; however, the evidence for this is weak at best, with few attempts to evaluate it quantitatively.
+Patient and public involvement (PPI) is when researchers consult or work alongside members of the public, patients, service users and/or carers in all or any part(s) of the research process.
+PPI in designing and doing trials has the potential to enhance recruitment and retention, but the evidence for this is weak at best.
+We also don't know what kind of PPI is likely to lead to the biggest improvements in recruitment and retention.

-The aim of this project is to develop a robust, evidence-based PPI intervention aimed at improving recruitment and/or retention in surgical trials, and to test its effectiveness.
-The intervention development phase consists of four stages outlined on page 4.
-We're inviting you to take part in the first of two surveys as part of stage 3.
+We are going to investigate these issues by developing and testing a PPI 'intervention'.
+(An intervention is something that aims to make a change and is tested through research.)
+This PPI intervention will aim to improve recruitment and/or retention in surgical trials.
+The development phase consists of four stages outlined on page 4.
+We're inviting you to take part in stage 3.

-The project is a collaboration between researchers, trial administrators, patient and lay partners and PPI coordinators associated with the Universities of Oxford, Aberdeen and Liverpool.
+The project is a collaboration between patient and lay partners, researchers, trial administrators and PPI coordinators associated with the Universities of Oxford, Aberdeen and Liverpool.
 It is supported by the NIHR Oxford Biomedical Research Centre and the MRC Network of Hubs for Trials Methodology Research.